smithhelen/LostInTheForest/README.md

 The directory `methods` is where all of the functions for this project are stored.

--   `ca.R` contains the code for the original method used by Ranger where observations with absent levels are always directed to the right branch at a tree split
+-   `ca.R` contains the code for the original method where observations with absent levels are always directed to the right branch at a tree split
--   `ca_binary.R` contains the code for the binary method where factor levels are re-coded as binary factors
 -   `ca_unbiased.R` contains the code for the adapted ca method where observations with absent levels are directed according to the *a priori* hypothesis of equal class distribution